ChayaLipshitz/dotNetStore/README.md

 # dotNetStore
-C# and wpf, design patterns solid, singlton, observables and more
+C# and wpf, design patterns solid, singleton, observables and more